 Since the inception of explicit numerical weather prediction (NWP) of severe convective storms (Lilly 1990), assimilation of Doppler weather radar data has been shown to be critical and often effective for initializing such model predictions (e.g., Sun et al. 1991; Sun and Crook 1998; Xue et al. 2003; Hu et al. 2006).
-Recent studies have produced promising results assimilating Doppler radar data for convective-scale NWP in real-time and over large domains (e.g., Xue et al. 2008).
-The ensemble Kalman filter (EnKF) technique, initially developed by Evensen (1994, 2003), has been gaining popularity as an effective method of radar data assimilation for stormscale NWP (e.g., Snyder and Zhang 2003; Dowell et al. 2004; Tong and Xue 2005b; Tong and Xue 2008).
-Though EnKF is more computationally expensive than the 3-dimensional variational method (3DVAR) widely used operationally, it provides flow-dependent multivariate background error covariances and cross-covariances that 3DVAR cannot.
+Recent studies have produced promising results assimilating Doppler radar data for convective-scale NWP in real time and over large domains (e.g., Xue et al. 2008).
+The ensemble Kalman filter (EnKF) technique, initially developed by Evensen (1994, 2003), has been gaining popularity as an effective method of radar data assimilation for storm-scale NWP (e.g., Snyder and Zhang 2003; Dowell et al. 2004; Tong and Xue 2005b, 2008).
+Though EnKF is more computationally expensive than the three-dimensional variational data assimilation method (3DVAR) widely used operationally, it provides flow-dependent multivariate background error covariances and cross-covariances that 3DVAR cannot.
 Such cross-covariances are essential for radar data assimilation, because most state variables are not directly observed (Tong and Xue 2005a, 2008).
-Additional comments on the relative merits of various radar data assimilation methods including 3DVAR, 4DVAR (4-D variational) and EnKF for convective storm analysis can be found in Tong and Xue (2005a).
-As available computational power increases, it will soon become feasible to run a real-time convective-scale forecast system which assimilates data via EnKF (Zhang et al. 2009) and produces convective-scale ensemble forecasts (e.g., Xue et al. 2008).